111 Industry Experts give their Best IT Career Advice

 Marius Sandbu, msandbu.wordpress.com

-“My best piece of advice for someone looking to start an IT career in 2017 is first and foremost find an area that interests you!
+“My best piece of advice for someone looking to start an IT career is first and foremost find an area that interests you!

 IT has a broad range of different areas you can focus on – cloud, networking, business intelligence, machine learning and such.
 Focusing on the area you find most interesting makes it easier keep the passion glowing.